Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 11. Once it is done, click on the _initialize_ tab.

-12. Go down in the page to find the _Export Configuration_ section, and then click on _Export Current Configuration_ button.
+12. Go down the page to find the _Export Configuration_ section, and then click on the _Export Current Configuration_ button.
 You should see text appear in the text area.
-It is your complete configuration as xml formatted text.
+It is your complete configuration as XML formatted text.

 You should see this on your screen: